-This is not at all what I expected.
+The furry fuzzies curling my tongue – not at all what I expected.

-Flying into Manchester at Ten PM
+Flying into Manchester at ten PM

 the airport emptied of humans before we even loaded our boxes onto carts.

-and no car rental for you
+Welcome to New Hampshire! and no car rental for you

 Did we really need to pack it all in